 Whether you end in mediation or court, a judge will issue your finalized divorce decree once all is said and done.
 Your attorney can work with you to prepare an order of dissolution that you are happy with (and that contains any terms agreed upon by you and your spouse), and submit it to the court.
 Once finalized, the terms of your divorce decree are legally binding.

-If you need help getting divorced, call The Virga Law Firm, P.A. at (800) 822-5170 today.
+Need help with a divorce?
+Call The Virga Law Firm, P.A. at 800-822-5170 today.
 We can provide the personalized, dedicated service you need.